micheleg/dash-to-dock/development.md

 1. Keep the extension updated with new upstream versions.
 2. Improve integration with the shell, avoiding inconsistencies and taking advantage of new features or design.
 3. Add keyboard shortcuts
-4. Bottom positioned dock
+4. ensure touch gestures compatibility
 5. In the long term, rewrite and simplify the code.

-There aren't mayor features planned, but many bugs that I would like to see fixed (see below).
+There aren't mayor features planned altough consider new ideas and suggestions.

 <a name="bugreporting"></a>
 ### Bug Reporting